openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/arkui-cj/cj-text-input-textarea.md

 public func onSubmit(callback: (EnterKeyType) -> Unit): This
 ```

-**Function:** Triggered when the input method enter key is pressed.
+**Function:** Triggered when the enter key of the input method is pressed.

 **System Capability:** SystemCapability.ArkUI.ArkUI.Full